holidayextras/culture/working-with-react.md

 This should be componentised from the beginning, and this is the expectation for new pull requests.
 The UX/UI Team are on hand to offer advice and assistance with this if necessary.

 ### Modifying existing user interface code
-When modifying existing user interface code, existing user interface elements that can be replaced by shared components we already have should be replaced.
+When modifying existing user interface code, existing user interface elements that can be replaced by shared components we already have should be replaced within reason.
 If there are no existing user interface components we should look at building some when time allows.

 ## Where do we put shared React components?
 Going back to the atomic design principles from the "What are components?" section we'd like to put our shared React components in the following places: